Academic Program Policies

 The research plan should aim to finish experiments well before the end of the fifth year of enrollment (it is advisable that these be finalized by the end of the fourth year of enrollment), to allow submission of the thesis on time.
 The thesis is to be submitted by the end of the second term, fifth year of enrollment.
 Examinations will occur during the final term of a student’s five-year enrollment period.

-5.2 Format and Content of the Thesis Proposal
+5.2 Content of the Thesis Proposal

 It is part of the student's training in research to prepare a concise, rigorous, and scholarly thesis proposal, and present it in the correct format.
 There is no strict length requirement for the thesis proposal.
 It is anticipated that most students will need 8,000-10,000 words to adequately explain the motivation and aims of their project, review the relevant literature, and describe progress to date.
 Concise proposals are however encouraged, and a proposal of 5,000 words, which covered all these points, would be acceptable.
 The proposal should contain the following sections: